docsforadobe/illustrator-scripting-guide/docs/jsobjref/SymbolItem.rst

 ----

-.. _jsobjref/TextFrameItem.rotate:
+.. _jsobjref/SymbolItem.rotate:

-TextFrameItem.rotate
+SymbolItem.rotate
 ********************************************************************************

 ``app.activeDocument.textFrames[index].rotate(angle[,changePositions][,changeFillPatterns][,changeFillGradients][,changeStrokePattern][,rotateAbout])``

 **Description**

 Rotates the art item relative to the current rotation.

 The object is rotated counter-clockwise if the ``angle`` value is positive, clockwise if the value is negative.

 **Parameters**